Shippable/docs/sources/platform/workflow/job/runci.md

       - script: pwd

 ```
-A full detailed description of each tag is available on the [Job Anatomy](/platform/tutorial/workflow/shippable-jobs-yml) page.
+A description of the job YML structure and the tags available is in the [jobs section of the anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/#jobs) page.

 * **`name`** -- Required, and needs to match whatever got created automatically when you enabled the repo for CI.
 It typically is in the format of `<repo name>_runCI`.
 You can find the exact name from the SPOG view.